riqueps/nameko-devex/README_challenge.md

 ./dev_rm_backingsvcs.sh
 ```
 ## Deploy to KinD
+---

-On Kubernetes deployment, developers have more freedom to develop their software whitout care about the application availability, because Kubernetes will take care this for them.
+On Kubernetes deployment, developers have a little more freedom to develop their software whitout care about the application availability, because Kubernetes will take care this for them., but they still need to build the images.

 The concept here still IaaS.

+---
 Inside k8s folder I ran:
 ```
 make deployK8